 Sauté the apples in the remaining butter, brown sugar, cinnamon and salt over medium heat until they just begin to soften.

-Crack the eggs into a blender carafe and give them a whirl on medium speed for 30 seconds.
+Crack the eggs into a blender carafe, giving them a whirl on medium speed for 30 seconds.
 Pour the milk into the eggs, and continue to blend on medium speed for about a minute to combine.
 Add the flour to the mix, and blend until smooth.

 Remove the casserole dishes from the oven, and spoon the apples into the dishes in four equal portions.